nlamirault/paradedb-helm-charts/README.md

 helm upgrade --install cnpg --namespace cnpg-system --create-namespace cnpg/cloudnative-pg
 ```

-Then, add the ParadeDB repository to Helm.
+Wait a few seconds for CloudNativePG to initialize, then add the ParadeDB repository to Helm.
 If you had previously added the repository, instead run `helm repo update` to retrieve the latest versions of the packages.
 You can then run `helm search repo paradedb` to see the chart and its version.

 ```bash
 helm repo add paradedb https://paradedb.github.io/helm-charts